Mauricio Lomelin

 # Enable strict error handling and debugging.

-# - Source libraries only if no function name collisions are found.
+# - Source framework libraries only if no function name collisions are found.

 # - Run checks inside an anonymous function to keep the global scope clean.